Turkimeh41/Theme-Park-APP/README.md

 # final_project

-A flutter project that is excepted to be delivered for the CSC497 PROJECT IN KSU UNIVERSITY
+A flutter project that is expected to be delivered for the CSC497 PROJECT IN KSU UNIVERSITY